tomvansteijn/xsboringen/readme.rst

 XSBoringen
 ==========
-Is a python library for processing and plotting borehole data.
+Is a python library for processing and plotting borehole and CPT data, developed for open data formats in the Netherlands.
-The library contains a command line script called `xsb`, which can be used to read borehole data and export to CSV or shapefile and to plot 2D cross-sections.
+The library contains a command line interface called ``xsb``, for exporting borehole data can be exported to CSV or shapefile and plotting 2D cross-sections.
+The following input formats are supported:

-Currently it can read the following input formats:
+- Dinoloket XML 1.4 (boreholes only)

-- Dinoloket XML 1.4
+- Dinoloket GEF (boreholes and CPT's)
-- Dinoloket GEF
+- CSV (boreholes only)

-- CSV
+For the cross-sections additional data can be read from raster or shapefiles.
+The library was tested and developed on Windows.

 Installation
 ------------

 XSboringen requires Python 3.0 or higher, and has the following dependencies:

 - click
 - pyyaml
 - numpy